Skip to Content

 But the cidery also produces some interesting blends, like a ginger root cider and a wild berry cider.

-Visit Salt Spring Wild:
+Visit Salt Spring Wild Cider House

-Taste a flight of ciders in a renovated horse barn (the cider house) at Salt Spring Wild.
+You can taste a flight of ciders in a renovated horse barn (the cider house) at Salt Spring Wild.

-The cidery is open for tastings and purchases every day in the summer.
+The cidery is open for tastings and purchases every day from 11:00 am to 9:00 pm from spring to fall.

 Hours are more restricted in winter.